New York Foreign Adoption Lawyers

 This Convention is an international agreement which safeguards adoptions between countries.
 It sets forth international standards and rules which apply to all adoptions by United States citizens who wish to adopt children who are citizens of another country.

-The key elements of this Convention are in place to protect children from kidnapping, child-trafficking, and so that any adoption taking place will be in the best interests of the child.
+The key elements of this Convention are in place to protect children from kidnapping, child-trafficking, and so that any adoption taking place will be in the interests of the child.
 Sometimes, an opportunity for a child to become a part of a family and way of life cannot be found in the child’s home country, and the Convention also makes provision for that by enabling recognition of opportunity outside the child’s own country.

 Not all countries participate in The Hague Convention although it is not impossible to adopt from those countries who do not participate.
-A list of the countries that closely monitor international adoptions for the safety and best interests of children can be found at the US Department Of State Intercountry Adoption page.
+A list of the countries that closely monitor international adoptions for the safety and interests of children can be found at the US Department Of State Intercountry Adoption page.

 In order to complete a foreign adoption there are a multitude of forms that must be submitted, proofs of all aspects of the adoptive parents’ lives, deadlines that must be met, and the entire process must be completed both domestically and in the child’s home country.